mth/yeti/doc/intro.rst

 Important part is the second line of the error message which states that the error is in *list* not being an *hash*.
-Type parameters are missing there because the error occured on unifying the map kind parameter in hash<> and array<>, not in unifying themselves (they are both maps!) - meaning the mismatching types were really the *list marker* and *hash marker*.
+Type parameters are missing there because the error occurred on unifying the map kind parameter in hash<> and array<>, not in unifying themselves (they are both maps!) - meaning the mismatching types were really the *list marker* and *hash marker*.